 There is no way of booking the expanded award space with partner miles from the likes of Singapore KrisFlyer or Avianca LifeMiles.
 Partners can only access the saver-level fare buckets for economy and business—not the expanded (XN) and (JN) fare classes reserved for United cardholders.

-Just for holding the United℠ Explorer Card, you automatically gain access to additional award space at both the saver and everyday award levels.
-While the extra saver availability is restricted to economy awards, we still rate it one of the card’s most valuable features.
-If you fly United often, this card's benefits should more than cover the annual fee.
-Since the card is subject to the 5/24 rule, it won't be an option right away for everyone, but you should definitely consider putting it on your short list of cards to pick up in 2019.
+Just for holding the United℠ Explorer Business Card and its co-brand counterparts, you automatically gain access to additional award space at both the saver and everyday award levels.
+While the extra saver availability is restricted to economy awards, we still rate it one of the most valuable features of the United cards.
+If you fly United often, the benefits on these cards should more than cover the annual fee.
+Since United cards are subject to the 5/24 rule, it won't be an option right away for everyone, but you should definitely consider putting one of these cards on your short list to pick up in 2019.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.